Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the WA Guidelines (RCW 26.19).
-Updated for 2026.
+Methodology: Income Shares model per WA Guidelines (RCW 26.19).